 Employment lawyers know how to negotiate with the opposite side and understand what to present to the court to get you a higher award for your employment termination.

 In the event that you are dismissed, fired, laid off, or your employment is terminated, and you want to see how we can help, contact us today.
+Our best Toronto employment lawyers have the know-how, and offer a no-nonsense approach when it comes to offering advice.

 A severance pay is different than the termination notice or the pay in lieu of notice when termination occurs.